 Sometimes the issues in your PC may be so severe that it is not possible to restore it with the above two methods.
-However, there is another method you can choose.
-You can use Reset feature, which recovers the system to its factory fresh condition.
+In this case, use the Reset this PC feature, which recovers the system to its factory-fresh condition.

 This will not affect your documents, but all your applications and other settings will be deleted.
-Before you use this method, ensure you have a complete backup done on the important files.
+Before you use this method do a complete backup of all your important files.